-The deadline to apply for the 2019 Minority Summer Fellowship was Friday, February 15.
+The deadline to apply for the 2020 Minority Summer Fellowship is Friday, February 7.
+Read the application guidelines/instructions and submit your application.

 View a list of current and past awardees.